petro-kushchak/homebridge-homepod-radio/README.md

    - Test shortcut

 *Note:* you should put homebridge server name or IP (default for Homebridge server is homebridge.local)

+Example:
+- Homebridge server is running on host "homebridge.local"
+- hello.mp3 file is on the same server on /var/www/media
+- Plugin's "httpPort" is set to 4567
+- Plugin's "mediaPath" is set to /var/www/media

+Then you can trigger playback of hello.mp3 even from browser by navigating to: http://homebridge.local:4567/play/hello.mp3

 ## HomePod access setup